Expand All | Collapse All

 Karen L. Reckamp, MD

 Dr. Reckamp serves as a member of the American Board of Internal Medicine (ABIM) Medical Oncology Board.
 She also participates on the Scientific Advisory Board for the Free to Breathe foundation.
-She is a member of the American Society of Clinical Oncology (ASCO) Professional Development Committee.
+She is a member of the American Society of Clinical Oncology (ASCO) Guidelines Advisory Group.
 She was selected as a participant in the ASCO Leadership Development Program, which led a project on Maintenance of Certification in medical oncology.
 She previously participated in ASCO Test Material Development with instruction from ABIM.

 Dr. Reckamp earned her medical degree from University of Chicago Pritzker School of Medicine and her master's degree in clinical investigation through the Specialized Training in Advanced Research from the Department of Biomathematics at University of California, Los Angeles (UCLA).
 Her postgraduate training includes an internship and residency in internal medicine at Barnes-Jewish Hospital in St. Louis, Missouri, and a hematology/oncology fellowship at the David Geffen School of Medicine at UCLA.

 As of April 2019, Dr. Reckamp reported the following external relationships:

 Clinical research, with funding for clinical trial expenses and clinical research staff, paid directly to City of Hope Cancer Center from the following companies:

 - Acea, to support a Phase I trial of epidermal growth factor receptor in non-small cell lung cancer.